EPX-B: A Flexible Barcode Scanning Solution for Android

 The EPX-B Service is part of the EPX-B Core application package, also on Google Play.
 EPX-B Core is especially nice for the end user because EPX-B supports camera scanning right out of the box (using ZXing-based libraries).
 It includes our ScanNow app that allows the user to scan from any other app by simply pressing a button in the notification area.
 Users can scan more efficiently by adding a Bluetooth or USB scanner and driver.
 We also have the free Barcode List Manager app that makes it easy to create and store barcode lists from multiple scanners.

 SDG Systems’ team can develop quality barcode scanning apps for you, or help your team develop them.
 We can support new barcode scanners, often in less than a week.
 The EPX-B SDK is free of charge.
 Contact us for licensing information for the use of various hardware barcode scanning drivers.
-More information is available on our EPX-B page.
+More information is available on our EPX-B page (now called ID-Engine).